XinheMu/ADC-Replication-/README.md

 time_min: early stopping time.
 1/320 is a good initial guess, please input this value as a FRACTION rather than DECIMAL
 added_layer: add another layer of 150 neurons in the middle of the noise prediction network, recommended 1 for simple datasets and 2 for complex ones
 nan_to: The value that you convert rows of missing values to, eg. -1 for the 'power' dataset.
 Skip if the dataset has no missing values
+(5)run the command
+conda run -n my_conda_env python Train_ADC_Classifier.py X unit_of_variables dimension Time_min trainset_size bayes_source_attributes bayes_called_attributes bayes_assist_attributes nan_to
+To check the bayes_source/called/assist_attributes, look into the directory X for a file named FD3_abc_X.npy.
+If it doesn't exist, bayesnet was not used and enter the three attributes as "[]", if it does, b is the bayes_source attribute, a the bayes_called_attribute, and c the bayes_assist_attribute

 3. Generating new workloads and producing results for control group algorithms